Yesterday was my son's fifth birthday, and I found myself a bit unprepared.

 So, what's a Real Food obsessed mama going to do when she's got a couple of hours and 12 expectant preschoolers waiting on the other end?
 Well, make cookies, of course!

-Yes, I could have bought some packaged cupcakes or cookies and put them on a pretty plate, but I stand firm in the need for Real Food, even when it comes to sweets.
-This wasn’t the baking equivalent to brain surgery – but Real Food ingredients make the standard chocolate chip cookie practically nutritious.
+Yes, I could have bought some packaged cupcakes or cookies and put them on a pretty plate, but I stand firm in the need for real food, even when it comes to sweets.
+This wasn't the baking equivalent to brain surgery – but real food ingredients make classic chocolate chip cookies practically nutritious.

 - 2 1/4 cups